Published: 01/14/2026

 For Drs.
 Yvonne Nartey in Ghana and Samuel So in the United States and Asia, addressing the burden of hepatitis B has been a lifelong goal.
 Now, this shared goal has brought the two together across continents to reduce the global prevalence of the virus.

-Through SASH, Nartey sought to gain skills to improve hepatitis B screening, treatment, and vaccination for mothers and newborns in Ghana.
-During her time at Stanford, Nartey worked closely with Dr. So to learn about Stanford’s viral hepatitis and liver cancer program and the strategies it uses to prevent and screen for hepatitis.
+Through SASH, Nartey worked closely with Dr. So to learn about Stanford’s viral hepatitis and liver cancer program and the strategies it uses to prevent and screen for hepatitis.
+She gained approaches to improve hepatitis B screening, treatment, and vaccination for mothers and newborns in Ghana.

-Now, back in Ghana, she is conducting a baseline assessment of her hospital’s current capacity in delivering hepatitis B screening and testing during pregnancy, providing antiviral medication, administering the hepatitis B birth-dose post-delivery, and post-vaccination serologic testing.
+Once she returned to Ghana, she assessed her hospital’s capacity in hepatitis B prevention and care for its ability to deliver hepatitis B screening and testing during pregnancy, provide antiviral medication, administer the hepatitis B birth dose to infants, and conduct post-vaccination serologic testing.
 Nartey will then train healthcare workers across the units involved in these services, namely the antenatal clinic, labor ward, and public health immunization units.

-“My hope is that this model will serve as a template that other hospitals can adapt to enhance their prevention of mother-to-child transmission efforts as we await national implementation of the Hepatitis B birth-dose vaccination program in Ghana,” Nartey said.
+“I hope this model will serve as a template that other hospitals can adapt to enhance their prevention of mother-to-child transmission efforts as we await national implementation of the Hepatitis B birth-dose vaccination program in Ghana,” Nartey said.

-Moving forward, Nartey hopes to maintain an active and collaborative relationship with Dr. So, as well as with the interns and students Dr. So brought onboard to support her SASH project.
+Nartey hopes to maintain an active and collaborative relationship with Dr. So, as well as with the interns and students he brought on to support her SASH project.
 She is excited to continue regular virtual meetings to discuss progress, troubleshoot challenges, and seek guidance, as well as share her experiences in Ghana implementing the project.

 “In the long term, I hope we can continue developing joint initiatives that support the scale-up of effective hepatitis B prevention strategies across the country,” Nartey said.